radzsza/bt4br_final_project/README.md

 Aleksandra Radziukiewicz, Anastasiya Pautarak

 We decided on a simple video game focused on hardships of starting with R and ggplot2 as a student.
 The game's GUI is written in Java, using Swing.
-On the other hand, the displayed plots were made woth R ggplot2 and then incorporated into the project.
+On the other hand, the displayed plots were made with R ggplot2 and then incorporated into the project.

 ## Game plot: